-LivePerson, Inc. ("LivePerson", the "Company", "we" or "our") is a leading provider of mobile and online business messaging solutions that power digital communication between brands and consumers.
-LiveEngage, the Company's enterprise-class, cloud-based platform, enables businesses to create a meaningful connection with consumers via messaging.
-As consumers have reoriented their digital lives around the smartphone, messaging apps have become their preferred communication channel to connect with each other.
-LivePerson allows brands to align with this new consumer preference, and deploy messaging at scale for customer care and sales, instead of demanding that consumers use email or call a 1-800 number.

-LiveEngage was designed to securely deploy messaging at scale for brands with tens of millions of customers and many thousands of customer care agents.
-Key benefits include a sophisticated proactive targeting engine and a robust suite of text and mobile messaging, real-time chat messaging, content delivery, customer sentiment, and cobrowsing offerings that power intelligent digital engagement with consumers.
-LiveEngage powers conversations across each of a brand's primary digital channels, including mobile apps, mobile and desktop web browsers, social media and third-party consumer messaging platforms.
-More than 18,000 businesses, including Citibank, EE, IBM, Orbitz, PNC, The Home Depot and T-Mobile employ our technology to keep pace with rising customer service expectations and to align with preferences for digital communication channels.
+LivePerson, Inc. ("LivePerson", the "Company", "we" or "our") is a leading provider of mobile and online messaging technologies that power digital communication between brands and consumers.
+LiveEngage, the Company's enterprise-class, cloud-based platform, enables businesses to create a meaningful connection with consumers by offering messaging as a preferred channel of communication.
+Messaging diminishes the need to rely on email systems or call a 1-800 number.
+Brands leverage LivePerson's sophisticated intelligence engine and suite of text and mobile messaging, real-time chat messaging, content delivery, and cobrowsing offerings to proactively engage with consumers through m-dot sites, mobile apps, the desktop, social media and third-party consumer messaging platforms.
+More than 18,000 businesses, including Adobe, Bankers Trust, Citibank, HSBC, IBM, Orbitz, PNC, The Home Depot, and Walt Disney employ our technology to keep pace with rising customer service expectations and to align with preferences for digital communication channels.